-Berengarra has campuses in Box Hill and Ashwood.
-Box Hill caters for students aged 12 to 16 and has capacity for 40 students.
+Berengarra School has Campuses in Box Hill and Ashwood.
+Box Hill Campus caters for students aged 12 to 16 and has capacity for 40 students.

 To ensure that individual needs are met, class sizes are 10 students or less, and most have the support of a teaching assistant.